EU urged to review remdesivir supply deal after COVID trial results | Health

 The Commission's decision was made after EU countries warned of shortages of remdesivir in their hospitals amid a new surge of COVID-19 infections across Europe.
 The contract does not oblige countries to buy remdesivir, although it ties them to the agreed price.

+Two days after the EU deal, Poland said it had ordered 80,000 vials of remdesivir, which is usually administered in a six-dose regimen.
 Gilead did not comment on whether remdesivir's price for wealthy countries could change after the WHO trial, and the company questioned its results.
-"As time is of the essence – we are in a situation of a public health emergency - we have to not only invest up-front in vaccine development but also in access to therapeutics," a spokesman for the European Commission said.

-He added the EMA would look into the Solidarity results and data available from other studies on COVID treatments "to see if any changes are needed to the way these medicines are used".
-But the spokesman did not comment on whether the EU was aware of the Solidarity results before it signed the contract with Gilead.
-He also did not reply to questions on whether the price agreed with Gilead could be renegotiated.

 - READ MORE ON: